Donald Trump's election to the White House could delay hush money trial sentencing, kill pending criminal prosecutions, experts say

 Merchan originally scheduled the sentencing for July, but delayed it to September after the U.S. Supreme Court ruled that presidents are immune from prosecution of their official acts.

-Defense lawyers Todd Blanche and Emil Bove argued that the high court’s ruling should override the jury’s verdict and moved to set aside the verdict.
+Defense lawyers Todd Blanche and Emil Bove argued the high court’s ruling should override the jury’s verdict and moved to set aside the verdict.
 Merchan said he would rule on that motion next week.

 D.C.
-District Court Judge Tanya Chutkan has yet to rule on the immunity issue in the insurrection case brought against Trump for interfering with the certification of the 2020 election.
+District Court Judge Tanya Chutkan has yet to rule on the immunity issue in the insurrection case brought against Trump for allegedly interfering with the certification of the 2020 election.

 "They could ask the judge to delay sentencing until that happens," Sini said.

-If Merchan rules that Trump is not immune from prosecution, the defense lawyers would likely appeal, prompting another delay.
+If Merchan rules that Trump is not immune from prosecution, defense lawyers would likely appeal, prompting another delay.

 Blanche and Bove did not respond to an email seeking comment.
 Defense lawyer Susan Necheles declined to comment.

-Under the same federalist principles that prevent states from prosecuting sitting presidents, Trump would not be able to pardon himself or dismiss the New York or the Georgia cases.
+Under the same federalist principles that prevent states from prosecuting sitting presidents, Trump would not be able to pardon himself or dismiss the New York or Georgia cases.

 But Zauderer and Sini agreed that the federal cases against the president-elect would likely not go forward.

-"Based on everything he said and knowing Trump’s view, it’s likely that he’ll get those cases dismissed, Zauderer said.
-"He could do it through the Attorney General, by appointing someone who is willing to do his bidding ...
+"Based on everything he said and knowing Trump’s view, it’s likely that he’ll get those cases dismissed," Zauderer said.
+"He could do it through the attorney general, by appointing someone who is willing to do his bidding ...
 He may be bold and order the Justice Department to just dismiss the case."

 Most incoming presidents replace federal prosecutors from the previous administration.